<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 #7 Pool Light Replacements

 LED pool lights can last a long time, about 30,000 hours, but not forever.
 Replacing an LED pool light bulb (the most common) can cost $50 to $650 plus the price to hire a professional to do the replacement.
-If you have incandescent lights, you might pay less at $30 to $70 per bulb.
-Fiber optic lights may cost $20 to $60 to replace.
+If you have incandescent lights, you might pay less at $30 to $70 per bulb; While fiber optic lights may cost $20 to $60 to replace.
+Keep in mind that incandescent and fiber optic pool light products are virtually obsolete.

 Remember, if you are having problems with a pool light, get it checked out immediately to ensure the safety of all pool users.